grip-framework/grip/README.md

 # Grip

-Class oriented fork of the [Kemal](https://kemalcr.com) framework based on a JSON request/response model.
+Class oriented fork of the [Kemal](https://kemalcr.com) framework based on a JSON request/response model with a CRUDish look.

 Currently Grip is headed towards a JSON request/response type interface, which makes this framework non-HTML friendly, it is still possible to render HTML but it is not advised to use Grip for that purpose.